 Christmas, Thanksgiving, Halloween, Valentines Day, Mother's Day, Father's Day, Grandparents Day, Birthdays, Graduations, anniversaries, baby showers, weddings, teacher gifts... [deep breath!]

 Here I'll show you specifically how to make chocolate candy bar bouquets in small 4" pots.
-I love using little flower pots, they're so cute and easy!
+I love using flower pots, they're so cute and easy!

 Supplies: Here's what you'll need for 3 potted candy arrangements.

-They should fut snuggly inside the pot.
+They should fut snuggly inside the pots.

 Step 2.
 Paper Shred.

 You can use a glue gun at any point to adhere globs of paper shred to the floral foam if it is loose or if the foam is showing through the shred.

 Step 3.
 Cut Skewers.

 Then use wire cutters or another suitable tool to cut each skewer to the proper length.
 Cut from the flat end, you'll need the point to puncture the floral foam.

 Use a piece of clear packing tape to adhere a skewer to the back of each candy bar.
-Use a piece of packing tape long enough to cover the entire back of each candy for best results.*
+Make sure the packing tape is long enough to cover the entire back of each candy for best results.*

 Tip: I do not recommend using off brand packing tape or regular tape as it may not be strong enough to hold.